 Every few days, or after each new addition, mix the pile with a shovel.
-This adds air to the compost and helps cut odour.
+This adds air to the compost and helps cut odor.
 Use a compost thermometer to check the temperature of compost which should be between 130 to 150 degrees Fahrenheit.

 Step 4: Water up

 You should keep the compost pile at a moisturized level.
 You don’t want to drench your compost in water, but you also don’t want it to get too dry.
-Using a garden hose, spray little bit water on top of it to moisten it.
+Using a garden hose, spray a little bit of water on top of it to moisten it.

 Step 5: Control the elements

 You are close to getting ready to be done with your organic compost.
-But before you get into the waiting game, make sure the elements of composting, air, water, temperature, carbon and nitrogen is in order.
+But before you get into the waiting game, make sure the elements of composting, air, water, temperature, carbon, and nitrogen is in order.